 The Urban Policy program has developed several clusters of elective courses that we recommend to students who need to develop a particular expertise.
 Students are not required to specialize.
 They also are welcome to develop their own specializations by selection of electives.
-The following areas of specialization are currently defined:
+The following areas of study are currently defined:

+- Applied Quantitative Methods and Data Visualization

 - Community Development Finance

 - Economic and Workforce Development

 - Finance

 - Food and the Environment

 - Global Management

 - Global Urban Futures

 - Housing and Community Development

 - Leadership and Change

 - Leading Sustainability

-- Politics and Advocacy
+- · Politics, Media, and Advocacy

 - Social Entrepreneurship

 - Social Policy